Anjali Allie Bruni

 Patricia has two decades of mindfulness meditation experience, has sat over 40 long silent retreats, and is one of few Canadian Instructors of MBSR (Mindfulness-Based Stress Reduction) fully certified though the Center for Mindfulness in Medicine, Health Care and Society, University of Massachusetts Medical School.

 Patricia completed the Salt Spring Center Yoga Teacher training in 2004.

 Cara offers a gentle, healing approach to her yoga classes, while including the breath as a bridge between a calm, aligned body and mind.
 She teaches Restorative, “Restore and Renew” and “Gentle Hatha Repair” yoga classes, combining rejuvenating, deep breathing, and a genuine focus on mindfulness practice; to revitalize your mind and body with vibrant health.

 Cara completed her Yoga Teacher Training at the Salt Spring Centre of Yoga in 2014, and has been teaching weekly yoga classes at the Salt Spring Centre of Yoga since 2015.
-Cara loves to inspire inner peace, strength and joy, for every moment and every breath.
+She is enrolled in the Advanced Yoga Studies (YTT 300) program at Mount Madonna Institute to deepen her practice.
+Cara loves to inspire peace-of-mind, strength-of-spirit, and joy, for every moment and every breath.

 Chandra Pamela Rose

 YTT 500; YTT 200; M.Ed.
 (Adult, Community & Higher Ed.); PDP; B.A.